mantidproject/workshops/developer/2025-11/Talks.md

 ISIS
 ====
-* Mantid in a browser: A greener alternative to cloud servers? - Dr Duc Lee
+* Mantid in a browser: A greener alternative to cloud servers? - Dr Duc Le
 * Texture in Mantid - Dr Andy Bridger
 * TBC - Mial Lewis
 * Release Notes in Mantid - Gui Pereira